friendly-bits/geoip-shell/README.md

 ## **Usage**
 _(Note that all commands require root privileges, so you will likely need to run them with `sudo`)_

 Generally, once the installation completes, you don't have to do anything else for geoip blocking to work.
-But I implemented some tools which provide functionality for changing geoip config and checking on current geoip blocking state.
+But I implemented some tools which provide functionality for changing geoip config and checking current geoip blocking status.

 **To check current geoip blocking status:** run `geoip-shell status`.
 For a list of all firewall rules in the geoip chain and for a detailed count of ip ranges in each ip list, run `geoip-shell status -v`.